Xinyi-Wang99/Leetcode_code/Array/ArrayReadMe.md

 # Array

-This is a solution summary of what I did for topic String
+This is a solution summary of what I did for topic Array

 Question ID | Question Name | Difficulty | Acceptance | Status | Runtime | Memory | Updated Runtime | Updated Memory
 :---------: | :-----------: | :--------: | :--------: | :----: | :-----: | :----: | :-------------: | :------------: